4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 **For Windows:**

-In Windows, we can view the permissions of a file through the properties window.
+On Windows, we can view the permissions of a file through the properties window.

 Using the command prompt (cmd), we can view the file owners with the command `dir /q`.